acusti/superflare/packages/superflare/docs/security/authentication.md

 ## Register and Login pages

-The [Superflare Remix template](https://github.com/jplhomer/superflare/tree/main/templates/remix) provides basic `/register` and `/login` routes and forms for you to use.
+The [Superflare React Router template](https://github.com/jplhomer/superflare/tree/main/templates/remix) provides basic `/register` and `/login` routes and forms for you to use.
 You can use these as-is, or you can copy the code and modify it to your liking.

 ## Protecting routes